Projects

 Example projects:

-- “Mosaic Phase 1” - Project phase implementation
+- “Mosic Phase 1” - Project phase implementation

-- “Mosaic Phase 2 (plans and subscriptions)” - Specific feature phase
+- “Mosic Phase 2 (plans and subscriptions)” - Specific feature phase

 Accessing Projects